AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/using-dashboard-groups.md

 Dashboard groups allow better organization of dashboards.
 The most common use case is to group similar dashboards under the same "group".
 For example, all dashboards related to marketing could be grouped together under a dashboard group "Marketing".

-In the dashboard selection drop-down, dashboard groups are shown in alphabetical order, with all dashboards under "No Group" shown last.
+In the dashboard selection dropdown, dashboard groups are shown in alphabetical order, with all dashboards under "No Group" shown last.
 Dashboards under the same group are shown together and in alphabetical order within each group.

 ## Dashboard Group Sharing